wvteijlingen/swift-stubbable/README.md

 ## Excluding properties

-Using the `exclude` parameter, you can specify properties that should not have default value in the stub.
-This can be useful if you want to enforce the call site to supply a value, or when a referenced property type does not conform to Stubbable.
+Using the `exclude` parameter, you can specify properties that should not have a default value in the stub.
+This can be useful if you want to enforce the call site to supply a value, or when a referenced property type does not implement Stubbable.

 Here we exclude the "id" and "company" properties, forcing the call site to supply a value for those parameters: